 Overview

-During their two months in DukeEngage Miami, students will work with nonprofit organizations that provide services to the multi-ethnic Miami-Dade area, a county with a 46 percent foreign-born population.
-The nonprofits with which students work provide legal support and advocacy for immigrant and non-immigrant youth and adults on immigration and refugee claims, domestic violence, sexual harassment, prisoner’s rights, disability discrimination, and housing issues.
+During their two months in DukeEngage Miami, students will work with nonprofit organizations that provide services to the multi-ethnic Miami-Dade area, a county with a 54 percent foreign-born population.
+The nonprofits with which students work focus on social issues such as immigration and refugee legal status, domestic violence, housing issues, and cultural expression.

 The Miami site was chosen because of its diverse immigrant communities.
 The program is subtitled “The Many Faces of Miami.”
 By this we refer to all of the following: Miami as a U.S. city nicknamed “the capital of Latin America;” Miami as one of the highest-percentage-Spanish-speaking cities in the U.S.; Miami as home to several distinct waves of Cuban-American immigrants; Haitian-American immigrants; Miami more recently as a global city, flavored by immigration from Latin America as a whole and from the Caribbean specifically; Miami as socioeconomically diverse; Miami as a Duke alumni home and network; Miami as a place of interesting politics, art, cuisine, and culture as well as exciting international entrepreneurship and law.
 Throughout our program, we will explore and reflect on these many faces together.

-Students will broaden their perspectives on diversity, legal, and public policy issues; improve interpersonal skills; develop civic responsibility through active community involvement; and become comfortable working with cultures other than their own.
+Students will broaden their perspectives on diversity, legal and public policy issues, language, and culture; improve interpersonal skills; develop civic responsibility through active community involvement; and become comfortable working with cultures other than their own.

 Community Partnerships

 Each summer the work changes depending on the needs of the organizations and the language abilities of the students.
 Students who are able to speak Spanish, Haitian Creole, or French generally gain more direct access to clients, but English speakers are also able to contribute with other skills.
-Recent students have worked with the following organizations:
+In 2025, DukeEngage students may work with the following organizations, though partnerships might be modified according to the needs of the organization:*

-• Catholic Charities Legal Services (3-4 interns): Students have worked directly with lawyers and support staff, representing low-income immigrants, managing exile and refugee cases, and assisting clients to gain access to social services.
-Students have prepared country profiles, performed intake interviews, translated documents, interpreted for lawyers, , and assisted with grant writing.
+- Catholic Charities Legal Services (3-4 interns): Students will work directly with lawyers and support staff, representing low-income people seeking immigration relief for themselves or others, immigration status, or Naturalization.
+Students may prepare country profiles, perform intake interviews, translate documents, interpret for lawyers, and/or assist with grant writing.

 Program Requirements